Markovian dynamics for a quantum/classical system and quantum trajectories: Hybrid dynamics and stochastic differential equations

-When the two filtrations coincide, $\Escr_t=\Fscr_t$, the conditional states satisfy the non-linear SME \eqref{nonlinearSME}; in general, the possibility of having a closed evolution equation for the conditional states depends on the structure of the coefficients; examples are given in \cite[Sec.\ 4]{BarH95}.
+When the two filtrations coincide, $\Escr_t=\Fscr_t$, the conditional states satisfy the non-linear SME \eqref{nonlinearSME}.
+In general, the possibility of having a closed evolution equation for the conditional states depends on the structure of the coefficients; examples are given in \cite[Sec.\ 4]{BarH95}.
+When not all the components $X_1(t),\ldots, X_s(t)$ of the classical system are observed, one has to take as $\{\Escr_t\}$ the filtration generated by the observed components of $X(t)$; this is a case of partial observation and it opens to the application of all the notions and results of classical filtering theory \cite{Xi08}, which indeed is at the origin of the idea of observations in continuous time in quantum theories \cite{Bel88}.